atsukotominaga/music-adaptation/material/README.md

 ![](stim_d/stim_d.png)

 ## Basic idea
+We created artificial novices' recordings by **averaging** each parameter for a tempo, sound duration and tone intensity across multiple performance data.

 ### Pre-analysis
 We analysed performance data for the piece with no expression (stim_n), only articulation (stim_a) and only dynamics (stim_d) - see [analysis](https://github.com/atsukotominaga/adaptation-v1.0/tree/master/material/analysis).